 Barbary passed away on Jan.
-25, 1914, at the age of 77.
-She had been suffering from pulmonary tuberculosis.
-She also was laid to rest at the Wiltsie Cemetery.
+25, 1914, at the age of 77, having suffered from pulmonary tuberculosis.
+She was laid to rest at the Wiltsie Cemetery.
 At her death, she was eulogized in a local newspaper as someone "whose life work was for the benefit of others, portraying as noble a character as ever a mortal was blessed."

-Because Barbary's mother had passed away so relatively young, Barbary apparently did not talk about her much to her children.
+Because her mother had passed away so relatively young, Barbary's children did not know the woman's name.
 Upon Barbary's death, when asked the names of her parents, her son John knew the father was "John Miner" but marked the mother as "Not Known."

-~ Daughter Annetta Virginia "Nettie" A. Schneider Bowersock Lyons ~
+~ Daughter Annetta V. "Nettie" (Ball) Schneider Bowersock Lyon ~

 ~ Son John Hixon Ball ~

-They had two children -- Claude Hixon Ball and Vivien Lucile Ball.
+Together, the couple produced two known children -- Claude Hixon Ball and Vivien Lucile Ball.

-Tragically, Nora passed away at age 30 on July 4, 1899, presumably in childbirth with Vivien.
-Her remains were placed into rest at Wiltsie Cemetery.
+Tragically, Nora passed away at age 30 on July 4, 1899, presumably in childbirth.
+Her newborn daughter Vivien then died within 18 days on July 22, 1899.
+Their remains were placed into rest at Wiltsie Cemetery.

-John died of myocarditis on March 18, 1935 and is buried near his parents at Wiltsie Cemetery.
+John died of heart disease on March 18, 1935 and is buried near his parents at Wiltsie Cemetery.
 As an indication of the strength of the family connections, just two months later, John's cousin Corwin Tilbury in Pittsburgh wrote to cousin Goldie (Minerd) Moennig in Fort Wayne, IN:

 Do you know the address of John Ball's widow?
 I'd like to write her also & I liked her quite well.
 She seemed to be the bread winner in that family.